QuestIT-Cell/Firebase-2021/README.md

 ## Day 2

-After Devdutta covered the different aspects of Firebase viz. viewing and making changes to a Cloud FireStore Database from a JavaScript Client.
 In Day 2 of the Workshop, Srajan takes you through integrating Firebase with React.js where he builds a simple To-Do List Application with Firebase Auth and also deploy the React Project with Firebase.

 ### Prerequisites: Node.js